Artwork by KOB ONE

 What Will Happen to Belinski Once Steiner Is Gone?

 Belinski has a country home outside Warsaw.
 The road is lined with poplars and white birch, behind which and set far back into the fields sit the peasant cottages.
 The trip there is scenic, peaceful, and quite a change from the kowtowing, bureaucratic life to which Belinski must adhere.
 At his house he will greet his lovely wife and two growing sons.
 There will be an excellent meal: stuffed meats, wine, and fresh bread.
 Belinski will eat and drink his fill, then take time to recapture the exploits of his sons.
-After that he will spend the evening with his wife reminiscing their many years of hardship.
+After, he will spend the evening with his wife reminiscing their many years of hardship.
 They will go to bed, and perhaps in the morning he will confide his thoughts about Steiner to her.

 My Dearest Wife,